-To kick this blog off I gave myself an assignment.
-It wanted to confront a book that I had vehement opinions about, despite never having cracked the cover.
-To avoid actually reading the thing I had devoured reviews and summaries (including THIS hilarious must read).
-And it was fodder for many late night discussions with my brainy friends (most of whom also had not read it).
+To kick this blog off I gave myself an assignment, to confront a book I held vehement opinions about… despite never having cracked the cover.
+To avoid actually reading the thing, I had devoured reviews and summaries (including this hilarious must read), and dissected it in many late night discussions with brainy friends (most of whom also had not read it).
 The book was particularly pesky because it hovered next to me on the bus and tube, bobbed past on the sidewalk, peeked out from over-sized satchels at the market and even crept into my news feed.
 I was weirdly into hating it and judging people who read it. …Until I realized the complete hypocrisy of detesting a novel I’d never even skimmed.
 Lame.
 So the project is to quell the bitchiness and redirect the anger.

 The book: E L James’ Fifty Shades of Grey

 The mission: to read it, annotate it, and blog about it.

 The moral of the story: Don’t burn books kids.